Code-Institute-Submissions/JJamsey911-restaurant_mp4/README.md

 ### Blog Expanded
-- Expands into the selected blog the user wishes to read
+- Blog is displayed
-- Displays a featured image uploaded by the poster
+- An image is displayed at the top
 - If no image is uploaded a default image is then used
 - Registerd user can comment on the blog
+- Registerd user can like the blog
+- User stories covered:

 <details><summary>See feature images</summary>